You can use a Ricoh ProcessDirector restore script to return your system to the configuration that you stored in a backup archive.

 To restore Ricoh ProcessDirector data:

-- Install the same level of Ricoh ProcessDirector as the backup you previously created.
+- On all computers, install the same level of Ricoh ProcessDirector as the backup you previously created.

 - On the primary computer, log in as an authorized user.

 - Start a command prompt as an administrator.
 Even if you are logged on to your system as an administrator, you must start the command prompt by selecting Run as administrator from the right-click menu.